 Do you want to own a home of your own but don’t think you can afford it?
-There are Government-led Low Cost Home Ownership (LCHO) schemes (also known as Help to Buy) which could help you to get on to the property ladder or into discounted rented accommodation.
+There are Government-led Low Cost Home Ownership (LCHO) schemes (also known as Help to Buy) which could help you to get on to the property ladder.

 The only priority group is MoD personnel, or former members of the British Armed Forces (who have been discharged in the last 2 years) or bereaved partners of service personnel killed in action.

 Applicants are no longer required to register with the local authority unless the properties have a section 106 agreement.
 On shared ownership schemes where there is a section 106 agreement in place, applicants will be prioritised as follows:

 The government has appointed a number of agents across England to administer these initiatives.
 These agents are professional not-for-profit organisations that specialise in providing affordable home-ownership opportunities.

 Slough Borough Council work with Help to Buy South, the government appointed Help to Buy agent covering the Berkshire area, to promote the Help to Buy initiative and other available options.
 All applicants must be registered with Help to Buy South.

 There are a number of different scheme types offered under the Help to Buy initiative.
 Depending on your individual circumstances, you may find that one or more of these are available to you.

 If you are not already on Slough Borough Council’s housing register you need to:

 All the usual costs involved with buying a property will apply (legal fees, valuation fees, mortgage arrangement charges and stamp duty).